Increase your daily consumption of this mineral with these foods rich in Zinc

 Conclusion

-Apart from the others, you are here with several foods that are easy to include in your daily life to ensure that your Zinc levels are optimized.
+Apart from the others, here are several foods that are easy to include in your daily life to ensure that your Zinc levels are optimized.

-The benefits of this mineral are obvious, but its consumption must be considered and not excessive, since zinc can become toxic in too high doses.
+The benefits of this mineral are obvious, but its consumption must be considered and not excessive, as Zinc can become toxic in too high doses.

-The daily dose varies from individual to individual, depending on their lifestyle and gender, but the minimum recommended amount for the general population is 10mg, with athletes usually needing higher values.
+The daily dose varies from individual to individual, depending on their lifestyle and gender, but the minimum recommended value for the general population is 10mg, with athletes normally needing higher values.

 Note.
-The values shown are approximate numbers, based on information from the website. nutritiondata.com
+The values shown are approximate numbers, based on information on the website nutritiondata.com